mrsatya21/Serverless-Elasticache-Redis-With-NodeJS/README.md

 - I have used the *Instance profile*, that I have in my account.
 I request everyone to change the *Instance profile* in the given template *(in line number [36](https://github.com/mrsatya21/Serverless-Elasticache-Redis-With-NodeJS/blob/main/template.yaml#L36))*.

-- The *Instance profile*, that I have used was having *[AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html)* policy attached to it.
+- The *Instance profile*, that I have used was having *[AmazonSSMManagedInstanceCore](https://docs.aws.amazon.com/aws-managed-policy/latest/reference/AmazonSSMManagedInstanceCore.html)* policy attached to it, along with a custom policy that allows *DescribeStacks* and *ListStacks* policy.

 - I assume user(s) to have a little bit of knowledge about CloudFormation.